Detecting handedness of spatially oriented molecules by Coulomb explosion imaging

 Generally, the asymmetry values $\mathcal{A}$ depend on the molecule, its marker fragments, and their recoil axes with respect to the alignment plane.
 In the case of a large number of indistinguishable fragment groups attached at various molecular sites, e.g. hydrogen atoms~\cite{Mullins:indole:inprep}, the total probability density will look more isotropic, even for strong 3D alignment.
-The degree of angular asymmetry will also be lowered when looking at fragments dissociating in directions nearly parallel to the alignment plane.
+The degree of angular asymmetry will also be lowered when looking at fragments dissociating in directions nearly co-planar to either the alignment plane or the plane of detector.

 In the present case, there are three indistinguishable CH$_3$ fragments attached at different sites of camphor.
 The optimal value of the $\beta$ angle can be thought of as the one that maximizes the overlap of the 2D probability density distributions of different CH$_3$ fragments.
 This leads to a more anisotropic total density distribution and a better contrast with respect to variaton of $\theta$.